Nålebinding: History

-The oldest known textile fragment of Nålbinding dating from c.
-6500 BCE was found in Nahal Hemar Cave, Israel.
+The oldest known textile fragment of nålebinding, dating from c.
+6500 BCE, was found in Nahal Hemar Cave, in the Judean Desert.
 Another made of lime bast fibre, from the Ertebølle period c.
 4200 BCE was found in Tybrind Vig, a Mesolithic fishing village in Denmark.

 The oldest known samples of single-needle knitted clothing include the color-patterned sandal socks of the Coptic Christians of Egypt (4th century CE), and hats and shawls from the Paracas and Nazca cultures in Peru, dated between 300 BCE and 300 CE.

 Historically needles were made out of wood, antler, or bone.
 Contemporary selections also include plastic.

 Nålbinding predates knitting and crochet.
 Historical samples have often been misidentified as knitting due to how similar they can appear in the finished products if made using the Coptic stitch.
 Often a textile historian will need to closely follow the path of the yarn itself to identify the item as either knitting or nålbinding.
 This is possible by knowing the textile structures created by the two crafts and identifying those within the fabric or by looking for a frequent use of joining of strands.

 Nålbinding was used during the Viking age of 793–1066 CE in Scandinavia before knitting and crochet were known.
 This was an effective method for them to create sturdy, serviceable garments.

 Nålbinding requires working with several short pieces of yarn (each usually hardly more than 2 meters long), which are connected together by humidifying each extremity in order to bind them together through felting, thus creating the appearance of one continuous thread.

 The term "nålebinding" was introduced in the 1970s.

 A famous piece of nålbinding is the 'Coppergate sock' found during an excavation of the Coppergate area of York.
 A clear Viking influence in the textiles was found in the finds in this area.
 This was a wool sock that had been created using a technique never before recorded in England.
 The sock was slipper-like in style and would have covered the whole foot.

 Nålbinding was used in some regions of Northern Europe until the 1950s, when it most likely declined because of the changes in the textile industry and almost disappeared.
-It later gained renewed interest among many textile historians, archaeologists, craftspeople and reenactors, so that it is today an exotic but well-kept handicraft tradition.
+It later gained renewed interest among many textile historians, archaeologists, craftspeople, and reenactors, so that it is today an exotic but well-kept handicraft tradition.